Personal Terms

 You can send money to a friend who doesn't have a Revolut account by setting up a ‘payment link’.
 You can do this by going into the Revolut app, entering the amount you want to send, clicking on ‘create payment link’, and sending the link to your friend.

-You can also create a payment link to receive payments and send that link to your friend.
+You can also create a payment link to receive payments and send that link to your friend who doesn't have a Revolut account.

 Once you've sent the link to your friend, they can complete the payment link by entering the details that are needed for them to send money to your account or receive money from it.

-Sometimes, even if the payment amount is less than £250 (or the equivalent in a different currency), your friend who receives the payment link may need to open a Revolut account before they can receive a payment.
-If they don't open a Revolut account on time, we won't be able to make the payment to them or from them.
+Sometimes, we may have to ask your friend to open a Revolut account or provide information before they can receive a payment for other reasons too.
+If they don't, we won't be able to make the payment to them or from them.

 15. What exchange rate do you use?

-The exchange rate we use is set out in our Fees Page.
+We use exchange rates we have determined based on foreign exchange market data for our exchange rates.
 You can always see our live exchange rate in the Revolut app.

-All Standard users can make a set amount of exchanges at certain rates every month.
-The set amount depends on what your base currency is and is set out on our Fees Page.
-Standard users who exchange more than this amount start paying a fair usage fee (but Premium customers do not).
+All Standard users can, in principle, make a set amount of exchanges at certain rates every month.
+The set amount (Standard Exchange Allowance) is set out on our Personal Fees (Standard).
+Standard users who exchange more than this amount start paying an exchange fee as set out on our Personal Fees (Standard) (but Premium and Metal customers do not).
+For more information on fees related to currency exchange, please see the Fees Page.

-Once we've converted a currency, your transaction history in the Revolut app will show the exchange rate we used too.
+After exchange, your transaction history in the Revolut app will show the exchange rate used.

 The exchange rate may change between the time you told us you wanted to exchange currency and the time we actually carry out the conversion.
 This means that if you ask us to exchange currency, you may receive a little more or less than what you had expected.